Ordered unavoidable sub-structures in matchings and random matchings: Unavoidable sub-matchings

 \subsection{3-uniform matchings}

-It is perhaps natural and interesting to try to generalize Theorem \ref{Theorem E-S for LSW} to $r$-uniform ordered matchings, that is, families of $n$ disjoint $r$-element subsets of the linearly ordered set $[rn]$.
+It is perhaps natural and interesting to try to generalize Theorem \ref{Theorem E-S for LSW} to \emph{$r$-uniform ordered matchings}, that is, families of $n$ disjoint $r$-element subsets of the linearly ordered set $[rn]$.
 Here we make the first step by showing that the case $r=3$ follows relatively easily from Theorem \ref{Theorem E-S for LSW} itself.

 At the start the problem seems a bit overwhelming, as there are $\tfrac12\binom63=10$ different ways in which two triples may intertwine.
 Using the \emph{triple occurrence words}, they are $AAABBB$, $AABABB$, $AABBBA$, $AABBAB$, $ABBBAA$, $ABBAAB$, $ABBABA$, $ABAABB$, $ABABBA$, $ABABAB$.
+We will call them \emph{patterns} or \emph{relations} since these words describe a way in which any two edges are interwoven with each other.
 What is worse, one of them, $AABABB$, stands out as a culprit who spoils the otherwise nice picture.
 To see it through, call an ordered pair of triples $(e,f)$ \emph{collectable} if for each $k\ge1$ there exists a collection of $k$ triples such that every pair of them is order-isomorphic to the pair $(e,f)$.

 For instance, the relation $AAABBB$, which we may call, as before, \emph{an alignment}, is collectable, as for any $k$ one can take $A_1A_1A_1A_2A_2A_2\dots A_kA_kA_k$.
 Similarly, for $AABBBA$, say, one may take $(A_1A_1A_2A_2\dots A_kA_k)(A_k\dots A_2A_1)$.
 In fact, all nine relations but $AABABB$ are collectable.
 However, for $AABABB$, which we may call \emph{an engagement}, one cannot even add a third triple $CCC$.
 Indeed, if it were possible, then there should be a $C$ between the second and third $A$, but after the first $B$, which makes the relation between $B$'s and $C$'s not an engagement, as it would begin with $BC$.
 (Here we assumed w.l.o.g. that the first $A$ precedes the first $B$ which precedes the first $C$.)